 If you prefer (or just don't feel like making pasta frolla) You can put ice into individual dessert bowls, serve garnished from roasted pistachios and enjoy it so, just like Watermelon Frost (try it this summer, I recommend!).
 A few tips: Choose fresh tangerines and try to figure out how much sugar put in frost.
 I give a dose between 150 and 200 grams of sugar per litre because Frost must not lose the slightly sour taste characteristic of these citrus fruits.

 Let's start by saying that you have to prepare the Mandarin chill at least 6 hours before serving, but I suggest you do so with one day in advance, Why must have time to firm up in the refrigerator.
 Wash the mandarin oranges and squeeze the liquid, then strain the juice in a colander to remove any residual twinges of pulp.
-Sift the cornstarch and add sugar, then start adding the tangerine juice, little by little, stirring with a whisk until the starch and sugars are completely loose.
+Sift the corn starch and add the sugar, then start adding the tangerine juice, little by little, stirring with a whisk until the starch and sugars have completely dissolved.
 Add all the tangerine juice and cook over low heat and stirring constantly (If you don't stir always will attack you hopelessly at the bottom) until it boils.
 At this point the tangerine juice should have congealed and have a thick consistency, viscous.

 Cinnamon pastry base, put the flour on the work surface (00 or rice), make a hole in the Center and add the cold butter, diced.
 Work quickly with your fingertips until you have many crumbs.
 Add the egg yolk, sugar, the salt and the cinnamon and work until dough is smooth and homogeneous.
 Flatten it and wrap it in plastic wrap, then let it sit in the fridge for at least 30 minutes.
-Roll out the dough too thin and cut out some discs with a diameter greater than the moulds where you put the frost of Mandarin.
+Spread the dough not too thin and obtain discs larger than the molds where you put the mandarin frost.
 Bake at 180 degrees in a preheated oven for 10 minutes or until golden brown.

-Unmold the Frost gently Mandarin (Let him take some’ air passing the blade of a knife along the edge of the stencil) and lay each frost on a cookie.
+Unmold the Frost gently Mandarin (let him get some air by passing the blade of a knife along the edge of the stamp) and lay each frost on a cookie.
 Garnish with chopped pistachios or as you like and serve immediately.
 Bon appétit!